Working in both Sweden and Denmark – social security

 If you are employed in Denmark and are considering taking a part-time job in Sweden for another employer, you should contact Försäkringskassan at Øresunddirekt in Malmo for further information.

-Possibility of applying for exemption if you live in Sweden
+Possibility of applying for exemption if you live in Denmark

-If you live in Sweden and work in both countries for the same Danish employer, you and your employer can apply for an exemption from the rule about social security in the country of residence.
-The exemption entails that Försäkringskassan and Udbetaling Danmark will enter a special agreement to the effect that you will be covered by social security in Denmark despite working part-time in Sweden.
+If you live in Denmark and work in both countries for the same Swedish employer, you and your employer can apply for exemption from the mainrule on social security in the country of residence.
+The dispensation means that Udbetaling Danmark and Försäkringskassan enter into a special agreement that you must be socially insured in Sweden, even if you partially work in Denmark.

-• at least 50 percent of your total working hours are spent working in Denmark (for a consecutive period of three months) for your Danish employer, but you also work at least another 25 percent of your total working hours in Sweden for the same employer
+• work at least 50 percent of your working time in Sweden during a continuous period of 12 months for your Swedish employer, but at the same time work at least 25 percent of your working time in Denmark for the same employer.

-• you are employed to work in the country where your employer’s registered business is located, and you also receive remuneration for positions of trust.
+• you are employed to work in the country where your employer has their place of business and also get compensation for positions of trust in another country.

 You are a sole trader in one country and employed in another country